tartley/tartley.github.io/_posts/2009-09-28-python-deployment-sucks.md

 with each one.
 This is not a suitable technique for including a bunch of lightweight command-line executables to augment your shell -something which, otherwise, you would think Python should be *absolutely ideal* for.
-IÂ  guess in some circumstances you could work around this somewhat by using an svn-style 'one executable, many commands' interface, although this isn't always suitable.
+I guess in some circumstances you could work around this somewhat by using an svn-style 'one executable, many commands' interface, although this isn't always suitable.